ellucian-developer/experience-intelligent-processes-grade-change/developer-guide.md

 Basically for this extension we'll be requiring two configuration settings.

-1. Workflow ID - For invoking the Maestro Workflow
+1. Workflow ID - For invoking the Intelligent Processes Workflow
 2. EthosAPIKey - For calling the DataConnect Serverless APIs.

 > Kindly remember that the key you enter on EthosAPIKey should also be configured on the PUT - student-transcript-grades action